socalledsound/nu-scripts/week2/01-Application-State/React-W2-04-STATE.md

 Now  -- I know that this video had a lot of pretty high level and abstract information!
 So let's review the important things you should take away from this video.

-First of all, what is state?
+F`irst of all, what is state?
 The State of our application is the current status of all of the stateful variables in our application.

 And, eventually, we'll be using redux to help us manage our application state.